canopas/flutter-developer-roadmap-2023/README.md

 ### Practical 3
 #### Develop a News application
-* The home screen should show the toolbar, floating button and news content.
+* The home screen should show the toolbar, floating button, and news content.
 * The toolbar on the screen should initially display the app's logo and title.
 * As the user scrolls down to read the news, the toolbar should collapse to provide more space for the content.
   - You can use any dummy text/images as article content.